.NET HELP

 4. Print the elements of the linked list.

-5. Insert an element at a specific position using the AddAfter method and print the result list.
+5. Insert an element at a specific position using the AddAfter method and print the resulting list.

-6. Remove an element from the linked list using the Remove Method and print the result list.
+6. Remove an element from the linked list using the Remove method and print the resulting list.

 7. Finally, save the generated HTML content string to a PDF document using ChromePdfRenderer, RenderHtmlAsPdf, and SaveAs methods.